 Thermal imaging is currently used in different areas.
 ThermoSurvey has had experience in many of these.

 due to the fact that it is non-invasive, does not expose the patient to radiation and can detect vascular changes.

-Additionally full body thermal imaging can detect:
+- Additionally full body thermal imaging can detect:

 Thermal imaging is extremely useful within the clothing industry to ascertain how warm clothes are.
 This is especially important in the outdoor and camping segment of the market.
 ThermoSurvey has conducted marketing projects with clothing companies to illustrate the effectiveness of various products.

 Wildlife projects using thermal imaging is an extremely useful tool but only to ascertain current wildlife numbers but also to illustrate to stakeholders the effectiveness of a given environmental strategy: whether it is a large infrastructure project or a small local community project.